mpchenette/compare-copilot-activity-and-usage/README.md

 2. **Extract Report Window**: Determines the report date range from the JSON data, then applies a 96-hour buffer to exclude recent activity that may not have populated yet.

+3. **Filter Unsupported Versions**: Excludes users on IDE/extension versions that don't support usage metrics export.

-3. **Analyze Activity Report**: For each user in the CSV with a "Last Activity At" timestamp within the effective report window:
+4. **Analyze Activity Report**: For each user in the CSV with a "Last Activity At" timestamp within the effective report window:
-   - If the user is not found in the JSON data → `missing_from_json`
+   - If the user is not found in the JSON data → `absent`
-   - If the user is found but their timestamp doesn't match within 24 hours → `timestamp_mismatch`
+   - If the user is found but their timestamp doesn't match within 24 hours → `stale`
-   - If the timestamp matches exactly but the IDE differs → `ide_mismatch`

-4. **Pattern Analysis**: Analyzes discrepancy patterns by date, day of week, and user activity level to identify systemic issues.
+5. **Pattern Analysis**: Analyzes discrepancy patterns by date, IDE, extension version, and user activity level to identify systemic issues.

-5. **Generate Output**: Writes detailed discrepancies to CSV and a comprehensive summary to a text file.
+6. **Generate Output**: Writes detailed discrepancies to CSV and a comprehensive summary to Markdown.

 ## IDE Matching Logic

-The script uses intelligent IDE matching to reduce false positives:
+The script uses intelligent IDE matching:

-- **JetBrains normalization**: All JetBrains IDEs (`JetBrains-IU`, `JetBrains-PY`, etc.) map to `intellij` (what the JSON reports)
+- **JetBrains normalization**: All JetBrains IDEs (`JetBrains-IU`, `JetBrains-PY`, etc.) map to `intellij`
-- **Version comparison**: Checks if the major version number matches
-- **Plugin tolerance**: Allows matches where JSON is missing plugin version info
+- **Unknown surface handling**: `unknown/GitHubCopilotChat/*` patterns are recognized as VS Code
 - **Neovim exclusion**: Skips Neovim users (not expected in JSON export)

 ## License